Antoni Stutz

 Antoni Stutz is a Swiss/German filmmaker and artist.

-Stutz is known for the neo-noir thriller Rushlights (2013), which he directed and produced.
-Starring Beau Bridges, Aidan Quinn, Josh Henderson and Haley Webb, Rushlights was included in the official selections of the Montreal World Film Festival, the Shanghai International Film Festival, the Dallas International Film Festival as well as the Newport Beach Film Festival.
-An extended directors cut of Rushlights was released in 2016.
+Stutz directed and produced the neo-noir thriller Rushlights (2013).
+Starring Beau Bridges, Aidan Quinn, Josh Henderson, and Haley Webb, the film was an official selection at the Montreal World Film Festival, the Shanghai and Dallas International Film Festivals, and the Newport Beach Film Festival.
+A director's cut of Rushlights was released in 2016.

+Stutz was executive producer alongside Academy Award-winning producer Fred Roos on the feature film Expired directed by Cecilia Miniucchi, starring Jason Patric and Samantha Morton.
+In 2007, the film premiered at the Sundance Film Festival and was included in the official selection of Cannes that same year.
+Patric won Best Actor for the film at the Stockholm International Film Festival.

+Stutz served as producer on the feature No Place Like Rome, starring Stephen Dorff, which premiered at the 2025 Venice Film Festival, as well as executive producer on the film Life Upside Down, starring Bob Odenkirk for AMC Networks.

 In 1997, he directed his first feature film the comedy/thriller, You're Killing Me (2003) starring Julie Bowen (Modern Family).

-Stutz later served as Executive Producer alongside Fred Roos and Jeffrey Coulter on the feature film Expired (2007) directed by Cecilia Miniucchi.
-Starring Jason Patric and Samantha Morton, the film was included in the official selection of the Sundance Film Festival and the Cannes Film Festival.
-Patric won Best Actor for the film at the Stockholm International Film Festival.

-Stutz is currently developing his next feature film, a psychological thriller.
+Stutz is currently developing his next feature film which he will direct.

 Born and raised in Germany to Swiss parents, Stutz's father Hans-Joachim Stutz was an architect and an executive director of HPP (1974-2000) one of the most prolific and best-known architectural firms in Germany.